Malabe

-Malabe (මාළබේ, மாலபே) is a suburb of Colombo in the Colombo District, Sri Lanka.
+Malabe (මාළබේ, மாலபே) is a suburb of Kaduwela in the Colombo District, Sri Lanka.
 It is situated on the New Kandy Road (Kaduwela Road) about 10 km away from the centre of the commercial capital Colombo.
 This suburb is a crucial economic centre in Colombo.

 Etymology

 The name ‘Malabe’, is believed to be derived from the classical Sinhala name මහ ලැහැඹ Maha Lahamba, meaning "the large forest".

 Industries

 Malabe is the home to the MillenniumIT (known as Millennium Information Technologies or MIT), a Sri Lankan-based information technology firm that specialises in electronic trading systems and a fully owned technology business sector of London Stock Exchange Group, SPAR.

 Education

 There is a number of state and private schools in Malabe and there are several private degree-awarding institutes.